Noambsf/Autorec/README.md

 This repository contains a PyTorch implementation of the paper **"AutoRec: Autoencoders Meet Collaborative Filtering"**.
 It is a model designed for collaborative filtering tasks in recommendation systems.

-## Features

-- **User-based and Item-based AutoRec Training**: Select between user-based or item-based approaches.
-- **Customizable Parameters**: Easily configure hidden space dimensions, dropout rates, and other training parameters.
-- **Simple Execution**: Just one command to run the model.

 ## Requirements